WHAT TO DO AFTER AN ACCIDENT AT WORK

 It’s often a good idea to consult an experienced personal injury Solicitor as soon as possible, who has expertise in handling personal injury claims.
 An initial consultation is usually free and can help you determine what benefits you might be entitled to receive.

-You have nothing to lose in making that call and may be a lot to gain, so call us now on 0800 074 7644 to speak to one of our experienced personal injury team.
+You have nothing to lose in making that call and may be a lot to gain, so call the freephone number at the top of this page to speak to one of our experienced personal injury team.